DataDog/documentation/content/en/security/application_security/threats/threat-intelligence.md

 |Cloud SIEM| *Any* |Threat intelligence is present in matching logs.|
 |ASM| *Any* |Only traces with attacks or `@appsec.threat_intel:true` are present.
 Every trace that matches a threat intelligence source contains the `@threat_intel` attribute.|

 As seen in the table above, APM requires ASM to display threat intelligence.
-Also, Cloud SIEM may display logs with threat intelligence data, which are not surfaced in ASM for the same IP addresses
+Also, Cloud SIEM may display logs with threat intelligence data, which are not surfaced in ASM for the same IP addresses.

 ## Threat intelligence in the user interface